Nick-Mazuk/prettify/cli/tests/files/markdown/setext-heading/setext-heading-multi-line-1.md

 I'm a setext heading 1
-And I span two lines
+and I will collapse to an atx heading
 ====